AvalZ/RevOK/README.md

 `python cli.py stub example.template example.substitutions`

-### Automatic token deployment

-You can launch the *stub* component like this:

-`python cli.py server`

-You can also define a specific port using the `--port` switch, for example
+You can also define a specific port using the `--port` switch, for example:

+`python cli.py stub example.template example.substitutions --port 3000`

+Additional options are available from the `--help` switch.

 ```
 :~$ python cli.py stub --help